pingcap/docs-cn/dm/dm-query-status.md

                             }
                         ],
                         "synced": false         # Whether the incremental replication catches up with the upstream and has the same binlog position as that in the
                                                 # upstream.
-The save point is not refreshed in real time in the `Sync` background, so "false" of "synced"
+The save point is not refreshed in real time in the `Sync` background, so `false` of `synced`
                                                 # does not always mean a replication delay exits.
+                        "totalRows": "12",      # The total number of rows that are replicated in this subtask.
+                        "totalRps": "1",        # The number of rows that are replicated in this subtask per second.
+                        "recentRps": "1"        # The number of rows that are replicated in this subtask in the last second.
                     }
                 }
             ]